diezcami/hkust-isp-notes/ISOM1090/Study Guides/finals-summary.md

     * Social Networks allow us to build massive networks of Weak Ties
   * **Temporary**: Becoming common online, people with whom you have no recognized relationship  but temporarily interact with

+## Creative Commons
+  * Creative Commons (CC) is a flexible and low-cost copyright-management regime that benefit both copyright owners and licensees.
+Instead of the encompasing "all right reserved" of copyright that is stifling the proliferation of innovative, CC allow creators to communicate which rights they reserve, and which rights they waive for the benefit of recipients or other creators.